Application Essays for Masters and Doctoral Degree Programs

 - References of the work you cited in your research essay.

-- The M.A. in Adult Learning is specially designed for those already working, or aspire to work in the full range of settings in which learning in adulthood takes place: the private and public sector workplace, organizational and community life, formal education, higher education, social justice, literacy, human resource development, health care, etc. In an essay of approximately 500 words, explain: First, what is your current or aspirational area of work, and what is the basis of your commitments to the field in general and your own work in particular?
+The M.A. in Adult Learning is specially designed for those already working, or aspire to work in the full range of settings in which learning in adulthood takes place: the private and public sector workplace, organizational and community life, formal education, higher education, social justice, literacy, human resource development, health care, etc. In an essay of approximately 600-800 words, explain: First, what is your current or aspirational area of work, and what is the basis of your commitments to the field in general and your own work in particular?
 Second, what is your general area of interest?
-Is there a question, theme, problem, or issue that you wish to explore?
-Or, do you have a focused project that you would like to bring to fruition through your master’s degree?
 This is your chance for you to describe how the MA in Adult Learning can help you meet your goals.
+As you imagine a capstone project for your program, what might be the general area?

 "I started looking at the word neutral and it became very obvious to me there can be no such thing as neutrality.
 It's a code word for the existing system.
 It's following the crowd...being what the system wants us to be.
 It was to me a refusal to oppose injustice.
 So, I discarded that word.
 When I think more about educational ideas and about changed society, it became more and more obvious that you've got to take sides." -Myles Horton, We Make the Road by Walking (1990)